Program evaluation and review technique: Next step, determination of critical path and possible slack

 The critical path is aceg and the critical time is 19.51 work days.
-It is important to note that there can be more than one critical path (in a project more complex than this example) or that the critical path can change.
+There can be more than one critical path (in a project more complex than this example) or that the critical path can change.
 For example, let's say that activities d and f take their pessimistic (b) times to complete instead of their expected (T_{E}) times.
 The critical path is now adf and the critical time is 22 work days.
 On the other hand, if activity c can be reduced to one work day, the path time for aceg is reduced to 15.34 work days, which is slightly less than the time of the new critical path, beg (15.67 work days).

 Assuming these scenarios do not happen, the slack for each activity can now be determined.